Here’s a question for you: In the never-ending merry-go-round of work-life balance, why is work always the bad guy?

 When Lauren went to bed that night and reflected on her day, not surprisingly, the pit of her day was frantically scrambling to find storage options for her spoiling food, while her peak was nailing new opportunities for her company.

-So, why, when we talk about work-life balance, is the implication that work is always the bad guy — that we should minimize our time and efforts in this area of our lives at all cost.
+So, why, when we talk about work-life balance, is the implication that work is always the bad guy — that we should feel bad, guilty, or shameful for spending time in this area of our lives.
 But, what about the days when it’s the best part of our day?
 When the wheels fall off at home and doing or being at work feels awesome?

 In Lauren’s case, her job was the sole source of excitement and relief in a crazy, busy day.
 And that’s OK.